Lionsberg/lionsberg-wiki/Lionsberg Membership Process.md

 ## Introduction to Lionsberg and Orientation

-Once the initial screening is complete, prospective members are invited into an orientation program with a cohort of fellow applicants.
+Once the initial screening is complete, prospective members are invited into an orientation and training program with a cohort of fellow applicants.
 This program introduces them to Lionsberg's history, constitution, values, systems, and procedures.
 This includes a detailed understanding of the Lionsberg Honor System and the Lionsberg System of Values, while providing pathways for meaningful growth and engagement in the community.

 ## The Lionsberg Pledge